User Identification

 Automatic User Identification

 The SDK handles user identification using cookies.
-A unique user ID is generated and stored in a cookie on first visit, and persists for 1 year.
-Initializing the SDK handles user authentication automatically.
+A unique endUserId (UUID) is generated and stored in a cookie on first visit, and persists for 365 days.
+Initializing the SDK handles this automatically — you don't need to call anything to start tracking an anonymous user.

 User Identification Methods